edhowland/viper/CONTRIBUTING.md

 ### Or, how do I get commit rights on the main viper repo?

 I am very willing to get as many extra helping hands with Viper as I can get.
 So if you are willing to help, you will probably be on a fast track to becoming a core commiter.
 The first thing is to enter a issue on the GitHub issue tracker with some bug fix or feature request.
 Then, fork a copy of viper to your own GitHub account.
 Use the issue to comment on the problem and proposed solution.
 Use the comment field to report on your progress with implementing it or fixing the bug.
 Whhen you have a good enough release, merge it into master and issue a pull request.
-I or one of theother maintainers will review it and if approved, commit it into either master or the current feature branch.
-State in an issue comment that you are willing to helpand you will probably get commit rights.
+I or one of the other maintainers will review it and if approved, commit it into either master or the current feature branch.
+State in an issue comment that you are willing to help and you will probably get commit rights.
 No promises, though. :)

 ## The structure of the Viper project tree.